salesmiguelz/100-days-of-code/log.md

 ### Day 57: March 19, 2022

 **Today's Progress**: Changed the style of the buttons and their positioning.
 Also, implemented the logic of all the number buttons.

+### Day 58: March 21, 2022

+**Today's Progress**: Finished the calculator made in React Native and now all operations are functional.
+This was a very good project to learn more about Javascript and React states.